Share this post on:

 • It’s hard to talk about one kind of Six because the three Six subtypes are distinct.

 • This can be traced to the three commonly understood ways of dealing with Fear: fight, flight, or freeze.
-Analytical and strategic in their thinking, Sixes thinks about how to manage uncertainty to feel safe.
+Sixes is analytical and strategic in its thinking, thinking about how to manage uncertainty to feel safe.

 • Sixes think things through thoroughly, even to the point of getting paralyzed by overanalysis.